SoftwareAG/c8y-docs/content/cockpit/smart-rules.md

 **Local smart rules**

   Local smart rules are created in either a group or a device.
-They are visible to everyone with access to the group/device.
+A local rule only affects the asset in which it was created and may affect all child assets depending on the configuration.
   Those rules affecting current asset in context of which are created and may affect any child asset depending on configuration provided.

 {{< c8y-admon-req >}}